microsoft/api-guidelines/graph/nullable.md

 ```
 Notes:
 1. `displayName` can be set to any value other than `null`
-2. The response body here is provided for clarity; normally on Microsoft Graph, a `204 No Content` will be the response for a `PATCH` request
+2. The response body here is provided for clarity, and is not part of the guidance itself.
+The Graph standard states that the workload can decide the behavior of returning `200` with the updated entity or just `204`.

 ### {5} Update the foo property of a service principal to null